AirdroperUA/AirOS-docs/content/development/extensions/index.md

 1. Check for build errors in the Docker Image creation process
 1. Respond to PR feedback (if there is any)
-1. Blue Robotics will merge the PR, after which it becomes public
+1. Airdroper will merge the PR, after which it becomes public
-    - Available extensions are visible in the BlueOS extensions manager, as well as in the [gallery](https://docs.bluerobotics.com/BlueOS-Extensions-Repository/)
+    - Available extensions are visible in the AirOS extensions manager, as well as in the [gallery](https://docs.airdroper.org/AirOS-Extensions-Repository/)
-    - BlueOS Bazaar will provide a filterable and searchable interface for this
+    - AirOS Bazaar will provide a filterable and searchable interface for this

 #### Installing from the Bazaar

-The Bazaar is available through the BlueOS [Extensions Manager](../../usage/advanced/#extensions-manager).
+The Bazaar is available through the AirOS [Extensions Manager](../../usage/advanced/#extensions-manager).
 Once an Extension has been accepted into the Bazaar it should appear automatically, within a few minutes.

 #### Iterating / Release Cycle